defold/doc/docs/en/manuals/collection-proxy.md

 msg.post("@system:", "set_update_frequency", { frequency = 60 } )
 ```

 Collection proxy updates can be scaled by altering the _time step_.
-This means that even though the game ticks at a steady 60 FPS, a proxy can update at a higher or lower pace, affecting physics and the "dt" variable passed to `update()`.
+This means that even though the game ticks at a steady 60 FPS, a proxy can update at a higher or lower pace, affecting physics and the `dt` variable passed to `update()`.
 You can also set the update mode, which allows you to control if the scaling should be performed discretely (which only makes sense with a scale factor below 1.0) or continuously.

-You control the scale factor and the scaling mode by sending the proxy a "set_time_step" message:
+You control the scale factor and the scaling mode by sending the proxy a `set_time_step` message:

 ```lua
 -- update proxy collection at one-fifth-speed.